James Anderton: Woman's Own interview

-However, he did comment that capital punishment was not a deterrent and "it serves no purpose to shorten one person's life.
+He did comment that capital punishment was not a deterrent and "it serves no purpose to shorten one person's life.
 We are all going to die".

 Public perception

 Anderton was and remains a deeply polarising figure in both British policing and in the history of Manchester.
 Many sections of public opinion admired his outspoken and independent style of leadership as well as his tough approach to policing and crime.

-However other sections viewed Anderton as a populist, reactionary, autocratic chief constable, insensitive to the concerns of minority groups, who personified an authoritarian style of policing.
+Other sections viewed Anderton as a populist, reactionary, autocratic chief constable, insensitive to the concerns of minority groups, who personified an authoritarian style of policing.
 Anderton's pronouncements on public morality led to frequent accusations by his critics of bigotry and religious fanaticism.

 Anderton was also able to count on the support of the Conservative government of Margaret Thatcher.
 According to documents released in 2012, Thatcher had supported Anderton after he made his AIDS remark and used her position to prevent an inquiry into his conduct.
-However, his outspokenness might have cost him an appointment as Commissioner of the Metropolitan Police.
+His outspokenness might have cost him an appointment as Commissioner of the Metropolitan Police.
 Anderton was seen as a potential successor to David McNee in 1982 and a leading contender following the retirement of Kenneth Newman in 1987.

 Anderton served as president of the Association of Chief Police Officers from 1986 to 1987 and received a knighthood in 1990, before retiring the following year.

 Depiction in popular culture

 Anderton was often depicted in fiction, almost universally in a critical fashion.
 In 1990, the BBC musical satire on Margaret Thatcher Ten Glorious Years showed actor Ricky Tomlinson portray James Anderton in the style of a US-style Moral Majority television evangelist preaching against "Poofs" and "Pinkos".
 In the same year, the Happy Mondays song "God's Cop" (from their album Pills 'n' Thrills and Bellyaches) lampooned Anderton.

 In the same vein, Anderton was also the – sometimes thinly veiled – inspiration of various fictional characters.
-In the first season of the Rik Mayall satire The New Statesman, police chief Sir Malachi Jellicoe (John Woodvine) believed himself to be in direct contact with Christ, and to be doing His will on earth.
+In the first season of the Rik Mayall satire The New Statesman, police chief Sir Malachi Jellicoe (John Woodvine) believed himself to be in direct contact with Jesus and to be doing His will on earth.
 One of many anti-Semitic characters in David Britton's 1989 satirical novel Lord Horror was chief constable "James Appleton", who recites Anderton's AIDS remark verbatim except replacing the word "homosexuals" with "Jews".
 The novel was seized from the publisher by Greater Manchester Police under the Obscene Publications Act 1959, and a ban for anti-Semitism imposed but later overturned.